aadarshjadhav/VR-Android-Game/README.md

 Provided scripts are used for the project.

-You can check the given ppt for better understanding
+You can check the given Computer Generated Simulation ppt for better understanding